PabloFdez06/daw1b-2425-Proyecto2-DIGI-PabloFdez06/CONTRIBUTING.md

 4. Make your changes and commit them clearly.
 5. Push to your fork and create a Pull Request against the main branch.

+## 🌱 Branching Model

+- Use meaningful branch names like `feature/add-login`, `fix/input-validation`, etc.
+- All changes should be merged into the `main` branch via Pull Requests.

 ## 📐 Code Style Guide
 Please follow these conventions: